 Catholicカトリックkatorikku

 I hope this article has clarified your doubts regarding god in Japanese and some religious words in the language.
-Don't forget to share and leave your comments.
-Thank you very much and until next time!
+Don’t forget to share and leave your comments.
+Thank you very much and see you next time!